Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 ```

 This is one example, but generally you should follow instructions on downloading references from the website/center hosting them on the ftp site.
+>This is a great example of a command that is useful to run with nohup during an interactive session as these downloads can take a long time.

 ## General concepts for read alignment